pasleto/sentinel/README.md

 <p align="center">
   Depends on use case, in general one linux server is needed to run backend services.
   <br>
-  Windows server can be used aswell, but installation is not automated.
+  Windows server can be used aswell, but installation is not automated (yet).
 </p>
 &nbsp;
 <h3 align="center">
-  Client App Supported Systems
+  Client Application Supported Systems
 </h3>
 &nbsp;
 <p align="center">